 As with many proposed LNG facilities, much of the community's apprehension about Weaver's Cove stems from concerns about safety and security-the potential for spills at the facility to destroy property and injure or kill nearby residents.
 A recent study by the Sandia National Laboratories found that the risks of accidental or intentional spills are low and manageable with proper procedures, especially since LNG is flammable only when mixed at 5 percent to 15 percent concentrations with air.
-But the study also noted that if an explosion were to occur, particularly if initiated by a planned attack, "major injuries and significant damages to property" could occur within about a one-mile radius of a breach.27 A FERC report on the proposed Weaver's Cove terminal notes that "approximately 12,000 people living in 5,100 housing units are located within 1 mile of the proposed LNG tank."28 Local residents are also concerned about the impact on the fishing industry, marine recreation, and tourism.
+But the study also noted that if a spill were to happen, "major injuries and significant damages to property" could occur within about a onemile radius of a breach-particularly if the spill were initiated by a planned attack and risk mitigation procedures were not in place.
+A FERC report on the proposed Weaver's Cove terminal notes that "approximately 12,000 people living in 5,100 housing units are located within one mile of the proposed LNG tank."27 Local residents are also concerned about the impact on the fishing industry, marine recreation, and tourism.
 Unlike some other projects, however, the visual impact of the facility is not a major issue, since it would be located in an industrial zone that has long been the site of energy infrastructure.
 (Visual impact tends to be more significant when proposed facilities would be sited in areas where none existed before.)

 Most of the other proposed LNG facilities throughout the region have also encountered snags in the siting process.
-In the same ruling in which FERC approved Weaver's Cove, the Commission turned down a proposal to build a LNG facility in Narragansett Bay, Rhode Island, saying, "the facility would not meet current construction and safety standards".29 The Maine-based Passamaquoddy Native American tribe attempted to attract an LNG facility to its Pleasant Point reservation, but opposition from the surrounding community and some tribal members was strong, and the project was cancelled after it lost a referendum vote in the nearby town of Perry.
-Three other proposals for LNG facilities in Maine's Casco Bay have also been rejected by local communities.
+In the same ruling in which FERC approved Weaver's Cove, the Commission turned down a proposal to build an LNG facility in Narragansett Bay, Rhode Island, saying, "the facility would not meet current construction and safety standards".
+The Maine-based Passamaquoddy Native American tribe attempted to attract an LNG facility to its Pleasant Point reservation, but opposition from the surrounding community and some tribal members was strong, and the project was cancelled after it lost a referendum vote in the nearby town of Perry.
+While the town of Robbinston, Maine, recently approved a potential LNG facility in Passamaguoddy Bay, three other LNG proposals in Maine's Casco Bay have been rejected by local communities.
 And in Gloucester, Massachusetts, local fishermen have opposed two separate proposed offshore LNG terminals, concerned about the facilities' potential impact on the fishing industry.